How to Cook Sausage in the Oven

 Meal preparation for only your immediate family members is one thing, but if you have to cook for a crowd, planning what you’ll make and how you make it becomes even more critical.
 Baked sausage is an ideal food for gatherings.
 Who doesn’t like fresh sausage made from the best ingredients?
 And cooking the meat in the oven lets you prepare enough for large groups of people.

-For parties or large families, cooking in the oven lets you make a large amount of meat at once without worrying about keeping the cooked links warm while the remaining links heat up and cook.
+For parties or large families, allowing sausage to bake in the oven lets you make a large amount of meat at once without worrying about keeping the cooked links warm while the remaining links heat up and cook.
 If you prepared enough food for a crowd using a frying pan, you’d only be able to cook as much sausage as fits in the pan.
 Depending on the size of your container, you may be capable of frying a pair of links at a time.
 Instead of choosing this option, use your oven.
 You can cook an entire sheet pan at once, so you can serve everyone at the same time.
 Party planning just got a lot easier.

 If you use a convection oven, lower the temperature by 25 degrees Fahrenheit.
 Convection ovens have a fan inside to circulate the warm air, so food inside cooks faster and more evenly.
 Always place the pan on the center rack in the middle of the oven to take advantage of the air flow.
 When using a convection oven and following the same temperature guidelines for a conventional oven, check the sausage at three-fourths the recommended cooking time.
 Your meat will finish heating through faster and require less time if you bake it at the same temperature as you would in a conventional oven.